10 minsPublished on 3/29/2023

 A paper wallet consists of a piece of paper on which you print your public and private keys.
 The public keys are often displayed as QR codes along with their respective alphanumeric string, and you can receive transactions by sharing the QR code or the string.

 People may opt to use paper wallets as an alternative to hardware wallets.
-The main drawback is that paper is easily damaged.
+The main drawback is that paper can be easily damaged.

 What can you do with a non-custodial wallet?

-A self-custody crypto wallet allows you to interact with decentralized applications while you retain complete control over your funds.
+A non-custodial crypto wallet allows you to interact with decentralized applications (dApps) while you retain complete control over your funds.
 Here are a few ways you can use a non-custodial wallet.

 Store funds

 With a non-custodial wallet, you don't have to trust an external website to handle your funds.
 You can simply back up your seed phrase and private keys and recover your data and assets on your own.
-If you're using a multi-chain crypto wallet, you can even manage tokens across multiple blockchains.
+If you're using a multi-chain crypto wallet, you can even manage tokens across multiple blockchains from one wallet.

 Buy and sell crypto

 Some non-custodial wallets allow you to purchase or sell crypto directly using a debit/credit card or bank transfer.
-On and off-ramp services like MoonPay make this possible.
+On and off-ramp services like MoonPay make this possible with integration directly in your wallet.

 Swap tokens

-Non-custodial wallets allow you to swap tokens easily and securely.
+Non-custodial wallets allow you to swap tokens easily.
 Most wallets also act as aggregators and provide prices from multiple crypto exchanges so you can exchange crypto at the most efficient exchange price and gas fee.

 Send and receive crypto

-With self-custody wallets, you can easily send or receive crypto from anywhere in the world and transfer your crypto assets across different wallets by importing and exporting your wallet keys.
+With non-custodial wallets, you can easily send or receive crypto from anywhere in the world and transfer your crypto assets across different wallets by importing and exporting your wallet keys.

 Pay with crypto

-Self-custody wallets offer multiple ways to pay with crypto.
-Apart from enabling you to send crypto directly to another user’s wallet, some wallets also allow you to buy gift cards with crypto, use a crypto debit or credit card, and even shop with merchants that accept crypto payments
+Many non-custodial wallets offer multiple ways to pay with crypto.
+Apart from enabling you to send crypto directly to another user’s wallet, some wallets also allow you to buy gift cards with crypto, use a crypto debit or credit card, and even shop with merchants that accept crypto payments.

 Are self-custody wallets secure?

-Here are a few best practices you can follow to keep your wallet and its contents safe from hackers and scammers:
+Here are a few best practices you can follow to keep your non-custodial wallet and its contents safer from hackers and scammers:

-• Add 2FA authentication to your wallet account's security settings.
-This will prevent a hacker from getting immediate access to your account.
+6. Add two factor authentication (2FA) to your wallet account's security settings.
+This will make it more difficult for a hacker to immediately access your account.

 Can a non-custodial wallet provider access my funds?

-No. Self-custody wallet providers can’t access your funds.
-Only you have access.
+No, non-custodial wallet providers can’t access your crypto assets.
+Only you (or someone who has your mnemonic phrase) have access.

-Also, as long as you have backup and recovery mechanisms in place, you can access your funds even if the wallet service provider stops supporting the wallet or goes out of business.
+Also, as long as you have backup and recovery mechanisms in place, you should be able to access your funds even if the wallet service provider stops supporting the wallet or goes out of business.

 How do I self-custody my crypto?

-For the purpose of this article, we will show you how to self-custody your crypto using the most popular self-custody hot wallet.
+For the purpose of this article, we will show you how to self-custody your crypto using one of the most popular self-custody hot wallets

-Here’s a step-by-step guide to set up your MetaMask wallet:
+Here’s a step-by-step guide on how to set up a MetaMask wallet:

 1) Go to the official MetaMask website to download the wallet’s browser extension.